Gerry Alanguilan: "Hey, Baby" meme

 In 2009, he made a one-minute video titled "Hey, Baby", which consists mainly of him making comically lecherous facial expressions at his webcam.
 This video became popular on YouTube, and was featured on 25 January 2011 episode of American television show Tosh.0.
 Clips from the video were used in several episodes of Russell Howard's Good News, often in response to the host asking questions like "What kind of creepy weirdo would come up with that?"
 In October 2010, Alanguilan was declared "The Greatest Man on the Internet" by video blogger Ray William Johnson.
-His creepy smiling face was also a popular meme in Indonesia, known as Ayo sini sama om ("come here to uncle"), usually used for comedic effect combined with other memes.
+His creepy smiling face was also a popular meme in Indonesia, known as Ayo sini sama om ("come here to uncle"), usually used for comic effect combined with other memes.
 As of 2019, the video had been viewed over 6 million times.

 Other works

+Alanguilan co-produced the 2012 documentary Illustrated By: Filipino Invasion of US Comics.
+The project began as a short film featuring Gerry Alanguilan's career and passion for comics.
+It evolved into a full-length film featuring notable Filipino comics artists who worked broke into the US mainstream.

-Alanguilan played the role of a human trafficker in Tin-tin,15, a short film created in 2010 to increase awareness of child trafficking in the Philippines.
+He also played the role of a human trafficker in Tin-tin,15, a short film created in 2010 to increase awareness of child trafficking in the Philippines.

 Death

-Alanguilan died on 21 December 2019, at the age of 51 in San Pablo, Laguna, Philippines.
+Alanguilan died on 21 December 2019 at the age of 51 in San Pablo City, Laguna, Philippines.
 In the weeks leading up to his death, he wrote posts on his blog about his struggles with participating in conventions and living with disability.
 Despite this, he continued to work on his comics until his death.